A reader writes:

 Good work and great page!

-I would like to mention one thing, though.
 I’ve heard a lot of folks going with the “bug out” idea.
 Now, if you had a week’s warning that something was happening, it might make sense.
 So it doesn’t hurt to be prepared BUT!!
 In general, I think the “bug out” option is not very viable.

 First, there will be ten thousand other folks trying to do the same thing.
 The roads will most likely be impassable.